PlummersSoftwareLLC/Primes/PrimePowerShell/solution_4/README.md

 ![Bit count](https://img.shields.io/badge/Bits-1-green)

 This is a PowerShell implementation of davepl's sieve of Erastosthenes for benchmarking programming languages and CPUs.
-This implementation used the capability of PowerShell to build a dynamic assembly from C# and run that.
+This implementation uses the capability of PowerShell to build a dynamic assembly from C# and run that.
 The C# code is based on the current fastest C# implementation by tannergooding, solution_3.
-I am not sure if this is faithful or not since it is mostly using C# and not PowerShell.
-I think it is as this has long been a capability of PowerShell that allows a script to jump to a lower level when it is needed for speed or accessing some feature not available in PowerShell.
-Since this capability is built into PowerShell and does not need and external dependancies, it should count as faithful, IMO.
+While the core parts of this solution are implemented in another language, I think it is a faithful implementation since it has long been a capability of PowerShell to allow a script to access .NET directly when it is needed for speed or accessing some feature not available in PowerShell.
+Since this capability is built into PowerShell and does not need and external dependencies, it should count as faithful, IMO.

-The implementation maintains the used of the `PsObject` to the pipeline from crowbar27's implementation, which can be discarded by piping to `Out-Null`.
+The implementation maintains the use of the `PsObject` to the pipeline from crowbar27's implementation, which can be discarded by piping to `Out-Null`.

 ## Run instructions
 Run `.\PrimePowerShell.ps1` in a PowerShell.
 In order to suppress the pipeline output and only have the results written to the console in the standard output format, use `.\PrimePowerShell.ps1 | Out-Null`.